digitalmethodsinitiative/4cat/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **4CAT Environment**
- - How are you accessing 4CAT? [e.g. 4cat.oilab.nl or your own server/desktop]
+ - How are you accessing 4CAT?
+If possible, include the 4CAT web interface URL.
+Otherwise, explain if you are running 4CAT on your own device or accessing it remotely.
  - What version of 4CAT are you using?
 Find the version here:
    - In the latest versions of 4CAT, the version number is visible at the bottom of the interface
    - If you don't see the version there, that in itself is useful information